RoboUlbricht/jsreplacer/README.md

 # jsreplacer
 Tests with javascript replacements.
 The result can be anything.
 Bold, hypertext or complex dialog.
+Go [here](https://roboulbricht.github.io/jsreplacer/).